 The brightly colored Arethusa (Arethusa bulbosa) or Dragon's Mouth Orchid makes a very brief appearance in early to mid June in fens that are fed with cool running clear water.
 Although quite common in some years, it can be completely absent for the next one or two years.
 A short orchid of only 4 to 8" (10 to 20 cm.), it is found in the same growing areas as the Grass Pinks, Rose Pagonias and non-orchid plants such as the Pitcher Plants and occasionally Sundews.

 The Grass Pink Orchid (Calopogon tuberosus) has a very bright purple/pink flower with an equally bright yellow stamen and long, grassy-like leaves.
-It also has a short life cycle in early June to mid July and is also found in cool water fens where it prefers bright sunlight.
+It also has a short life cycle that can vary from early June to mid July and is also found in cool water fens where it prefers bright sunlight.
 A relatively rare but tall orchid at 10 to 24" (25 to 60 cm.) with several flowers opening from the bottom up on one long, woody stem, several will be found growing in close proximity.
 Its "neighbors" include Arethusas, Rose Pagonias and Pitcher Plants.

 The Rose Pogonia (Pogonia ophioglossoides) or Snake Mouth Orchid is a very delicate and beautiful but rank smelling flower, similar to the odor of a snake.
 The short lived pink flowers appear for only four to seven days from early June to mid July.
 Extremely rare overall but abundant where found, it also inhabits fens and peat bogs and prefers bright sunlight.
 One of the shortest bog orchids, it is only 3 to 8" (8 to 20 cm.) and has just one leaf, similar to the Lily of the Valley, growing from the bottom of each stem.
-Its neighbors" include Arethusas, Grass Pinks, Sundews and Pitcher Plants.
+Its "neighbors" include Arethusas, Grass Pinks, Sundews and Pitcher Plants.

 The Showy Lady's Slipper (Cypripedium reginae) is the largest and showiest of the wild orchids.
 The name, reginae means "queen" and is indicative of this beautiful plant.
 The "wings" are white with the bulb being colored with pale to deep pink stripes, often almost completely coloring the large bulb of the "slipper".
 The white, triangular stamen is tipped in yellow and is sterile.
 Both the flower and stalk are waxy in appearance but are covered in fine hair which some people find to be irritating and occasionally toxic.
-Being extremely fragrant, it is often located by smell alone before the flowers and tall stems of 8 to 30" (20 to 80 cm.) give it away.
+Being extremely fragrant, it is often located by smell alone before the flowers and tall stems of 18 to 30" (50 to 80 cm.) give it away.
 Several deeply ribbed, bright green leaves spiral up the stalk.
 This orchid can be very prolific one year and then be completely absent for up to 4 or 5 years.
 It grows in boggy cedar swamps in close proximity to cold bottom fens.
 Occasionally, there may be 2 flowers on the same stalk.
 With a short life span of only a few days, flowers appear in late June through early July.

 The White Adder's Mouth Orchid (Malaxis monophyllos) has one of the smallest flowers of all the orchids.
 There can be up to 25 or 30 of them evenly spaced along a 6 to 8" (15 to 20 cm.) stalk.
 Found mainly in boggy cedar swamps and fens, they can be easily overlooked since their green, fleshy stalks and flowers blend in with the sphagnum moss they live in.
 A single, waxy and solitary, deep-veined leaf sheaths the stem part way up the stalk.
 Flowers appear in late June through early July.